che-incubator/-devworkspace-telemetry-woopra-plugin-/README.md

 ```
 ## Trademark

-"Che" is a trademark of the Eclipse Foundation
+"Che" is a trademark of the Eclipse Foundation.